 To ensure you receive the compensation you deserve, it is important that your medical documentation is filed chronologically and includes the dates of care, the name of the physician, and the medicines you’ve been prescribed.
 According to the Nest, you should include all receipts and bills in one folder for each year of care.

 By keeping your medical records in order, you can receive compensation for your medical treatments, therapies, and surgeries as well as money for medical transport and doctor visits.
 Your settlement amount may also be based on lost wages and pain and suffering.
-Only a competent construction attorney in Long Beach can assess your claim and help you better understand your legal rights.
+Only a competent construction attorney in California can assess your claim and help you better understand your legal rights.

 2. Report the Accident to Your Supervisor or Management at the Site